• Skip to primary navigation

 • Cocoa: You can use unsweetened natural cocoa powder.
 However, these spicy chocolate cookies won’t be quite as rich and chocolaty.
 But they will still be good!

-• Chili powder: At this chili level you are getting fruity umami with no discernable heat.
+• Chili powder: At this chili level, you are getting fruity umami with no discernable heat.
 But if you want heat, add more to your taste.
-If you don’t have Kashmiri chili powder, try ancho chili powder, or even 1/8 tsp. cayenne pepper.
-Or more to taste!
+If you want more in-your-face heat, try ancho chili powder, or even 1/4 tsp. cayenne pepper.

 Nutrition